Fellowship Program

 The success of the USF Allergy and Immunology fellowship program is rooted in its balance of education.
 The Division's strengths are in the education of fellows, medical students, internists and pediatricians.
 Physician faculty teach fellows the "ins and outs" of running a clinic during the approximately 25 to 30 hours per week each member spends in the Clinic.
 The Division's faculty also supervise training and patient care in several USF clinics, including a world renowned immunodeficiency clinic at All Children's Hospital, St. Petersburg, Florida.
 Clinical and basic faculty members participate in clinical and basic research at the Joy McCann Culverhouse Airways Disease Research Center.
 This allows fellows to have a very broad based opportunity to participate in a variety of basic and clinical research.
 The Division's experience includes a rotation through a very active clinical research unit where clinical research projects instituted by faculty, fellows, as well as pharmaceutical firms are carried forward.

-Faculty members have diverse interests.
+Faculty members have a variety of interests.
 Some are focused on allergic diseases while others are interested in immunologic disorders.
 All have interest in both arms of the specialty, i.e., allergy and immunology.
 The Pediatric Program has an active bone marrow transplantation service for primary immunodeficiency patients.
 Therefore, the USF Allergy and Immunology training program experience provides a unique opportunity for patient contact and "hands-on" experience in both pediatric and adult allergy and immunology research, teaching, and patient care, giving the program a "big" A (allergy), " big" I (immunology) identification, unique in the field of allergy and immunology training programs.

 Both the Department of Internal Medicine Division of Allergy and Immunology and the Department of Pediatrics Division of Allergy and Immunology have an ongoing cooperative program whereby the residents from the pediatric program rotate at least one day per week on the internal medicine program and vice-versa.
 Individuals from the Department of Internal Medicine program rotate each Tuesday at All Children’s Hospital located approximately 45 minutes from the USF Tampa campus where they participate in a primary and secondary immunodeficiency clinic, one of the best in the world.
 The pediatric fellows in training rotate on Mondays at the Tampa Campus.